usatales.com

 1.4.
 Conservation Efforts Taken by Columbus Zoo

-A conservation program run by the Columbus Zoo and Aquarium provides funding for numerous initiatives beyond the zoo.
-The zoo gave contributions totaling more than $2 million in 2010 to worldwide conservation initiatives.
+A conservation program run by the Columbus Zoo and Aquarium funds numerous initiatives beyond the zoo.
+The zoo contributed more than $2 million in 2010 to worldwide conservation initiatives.
 This money is raised privately, through donations from site visitors, and through fundraisers.

 The Columbus Zoo has recently added information about endangered and threatened species to its displays to raise funds for and public awareness of global conservation programs.
-The Columbus Zoo has added contribution boxes to raise awareness among visitors as well as money for the numerous projects it supports.
+The Columbus Zoo has added contribution boxes to raise awareness among visitors and money for the numerous projects it supports.

 Additionally, Columbus Zoo participates in internal conservation initiatives.
 Manatee Coast makes an effort to educate its tourists about the manatee’s plight by dedicating an entire room to manatee conservation due to the fragile position of manatees in the wild.
 A movie outlining the manatee’s native environment and what can be done to conserve it can be found in this room.